thomasgtaylor/how.wtf/content/post/2023-11-13-reverting-changes-to-git-submodules.md

 ---
-title: Reverting changes to Git submodules
-date: 2023-11-13T00:10:00-05:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-11-13 00:10:00-05:00
 description: How to revert changes to a Git submodule
-categories:
-- OS
 tags:
-- Git
+- git
+title: Reverting changes to Git submodules
 ---

 Reverting a submodule in Git is simple.